MSU-DHI-Lab/data-workflows-workshop/day-03-quality-gates-and-reuse/01-labs/lab-02/README.md

 Run the validation cell.
 It applies the schema to your data.

 If all checks pass, you will see the validated dataframe (same as your input data) printed without error messages.
+This is your first time running a validation schema.
+A passing result means your data matches the rules you defined.
+It is a good feeling.

 If any checks fail, you will see an error listing which column, which check, and which values failed.
 This is expected if your data does not match the rules.
 Read the error message to understand what went wrong.